 Wondering how to pack for India?
 This is our ultimate India packing checklist to ensure you won’t forget a thing!

+Your passport!
+Obviously the first thing on our India backpacking list.
 With AT LEAST 6 months validity from the time you plan to return to your home country.

 ✔ Drivers License